dabeaz/curio/README.rst

 News
 ----
-The version 0.3 release of curio fixes a few critical bugs.
-The version 0.2 release of curio cleans up a lot of APIs and makes a wide variety of performance improvements.
+The version 0.4 release of curio cleans up a lot of APIs and makes a wide variety of performance improvements.
 If you were using version 0.1, a lot of stuff is probably going to break.
 Sorry about that.
 However, curio is still in its infancy.
 APIs might change--hopefully for the better though.

 An Example
 ----------